ishanbagchi/Blog/day1/README.md

 > \*

-An asterisk works as a wildcard, and helps you find you missing word in a phase.
+An asterisk works as a wildcard and helps you find your missing word in a phase.

 ![Google asterisk](https://ishanbagchi.github.io/Ishan-Tech-Blog/day1/images/google-A.PNG)